Saturday, August 28, 2021

 -Also on the Sy side of the ledger, Topps employees and consultants sometimes heard him mention the escapade in passing at Bush Terminal, even into the 1990's.

 The scow story got legs after the Sun piece and Berger was the one who ran with it.
-In a New York Times piece dated 9/29/85, with Sy riffing about two million high numbers now-sheets and cases are not even mentioned as being dumped.
+In a New York Times piece dated 9/29/85, with Sy riffing about two million high numbers now with sheets and cases not even mentioned as being dumped.
 That would equate to 40,000 or so Mantles:

 The problems I have with this statement are that the card count is now specific while the configuration is suddenly not and the idea that Topps would use two garbage trucks to bring unsalable inventory to a barge when they already had a carting service to trash this kind of stuff is ludicrous.
-They would never have spent the extra money once the trucks were loaded up.
+I doubt they would have spent the extra money once the trucks were loaded up.

 My current thought is that when Topps cleared out all their old spaces in late 1965 in anticipation of the February 1966 Duryea move, they sold what found inventory they could in Fun Packs and the like and/or to CCC.
 The 52's highs were found, and CCC bought a bunch, selling singles and small groups of the cards to folks like Haber and some select few "outsiders".

-But wait (here we go!)......three weeks before the Patterson-Berger interview in Baltimore, the Card Collectors Company warehouse on Long Island burned up wth a mess of uninsured inventory within:
+But wait (here we go!)......three weeks before the Patterson-Berger interview in Baltimore, the Card Collectors Company warehouse on Long Island burned up with a mess of uninsured inventory within:

 We are definitely not in Kansas (or the Atlantic Ocean) anymore.....